AFx3/crema-static-analyzer/cqpl/cqpl_grammar_reference.md

 # CQPL Parser — Detailed Documentation

-> This document documents the CQPL parser implementation (Rust + Pest), the grammar used to parse CQPL rules, the AST types, and the key functions that build and evaluate the AST.
+> This document documents the CQPL parser implementation (Rust + Pest), the grammar used to parse CQPL rules, the AST types.

 ---

 # 1. Overview

-This crate implements a parser for a small query language (CQPL) expressed with a Pest grammar.
-The parser produces an AST (Rust structs/enums) representing rules that have a header, an optional domain, variable declarations, and taint blocks (`taint_src`, `taint_snk`).
-The AST can be used for further analyses (pattern matching, semantic checks, or later abstract interpretation).
+This crate implements a parser for a query language (CQPL) expressed with a Pest grammar.
+The parser produces an AST representing rules that have a header, an optional domain, variable declarations, and taint blocks (`taint_src`, `taint_snk`).
+The AST can be used for further analyses (pattern matching, semantic checks, or abstract interpretation).

 Key pieces: